-As a socially responsible enterprise, the Group is not only responsible for our consumers, but also our employees.
+As a socially responsible enterprise, the Group is responsible for both its consumers and its employees.
 The Group attaches great importance to its employees, as their contribution and dedication are key to the Group's sustainable business development.
-Employment policies are formally documented in the Employee Handbook, covering recruitment, promotion, remuneration, dismissal, etc. The Group periodically reviews its existing policies and employment practices to ensure continuous improvement of its employment standards and competitiveness among the industry.
+Employment policies are formally documented in the Employee Handbook, covering recruitment, promotion, remuneration, dismissal, etc. The Group periodically reviews its existing policies and employment practices to ensure continuous improvement of its employment standards and competitiveness in the industry.

-During the Reporting Period, the Board was not aware of any material non-compliance with employment related laws and regulations that would have a significant impact on the Group, including but not limited to the Employment Act 1955, the Minimum Wages Order 2022, the Employment (Restriction) Act 1968, the Employees Provident Fund Act 1991, the Employees' Social Security Act 1969, and the Employment Insurance System Act 2017 of Malaysia.
+During the Reporting Period, the Board was not aware of any material non-compliance with employment-related laws and regulations that would have a significant impact on the Group, including but not limited to the Employment Act 1955, the Employment (Amendment) Act 2022, the Minimum Wages Order 2022, the Employment (Restriction) Act 1968, the Employees Provident Fund Act 1991, the Employees' Social Security Act 1969 and the Employment Insurance System Act 2017 of Malaysia.